 A more elegant binding for a more civilized age.
-The ST Rotation is the new DIN certification-ready kid on the block, and it’s now (as of 17/18 season) the best choice for backcountry skiers who want to optimize for knee-protection.
+The ST Rotation is the new DIN certification-ready kid on the block, and it’s now one of the best choices for backcountry skiers who want to optimize for knee-protection.
 It’s a full-featured binding with brakes, multiple risers, and generous adjustability.
 Dynafit’s latest and greatest also has refinements for smooth operation and easier servicing.

 The toe piece sits on a rotation plate introduced with the ST 2.0, which means a consistent heel-release irrespective of the make of your boots or condition of your toe-fittings.
 However, the Rotation 10 adds a notched centering device which makes stepping into the toe much, much easier.
 No longer do you need to lock the toe or look down at your heel to check alignment.
 A quick flip of the beefy toe lever will switch between uphill and downhill modes.

 The heel unit is built around Dynafit’s new Bayonet Lock, which intelligently connects the baseplate and heel housing of the binding into one robust unit.
 This results in a stiffer and more secure binding platform, while also improving serviceability.
 The unit features whopping 10mm of longitudinal elasticity which will soak up bumpy terrain and big landings without hesitation.
 It also makes the release more consistent throughout the flex of the ski.
 Paired with the rotating toe piece, this creates a tech binding capable of achieving certification at a low-ish weight.
 Perfect for the skier who enjoys ripping side-country laps and center-punching remote bowls.

 Bayonet Lock creates a secure binding platform that is easily disassembled if needed.